Providence to install 25 license plate cameras to fight crime in the city. Here’s what you need to know. - The Boston Globe

 How many Flock Safety cameras is Providence going to get and how much will they cost?

-The Flock Safety cameras are being administered to the city for free as part of a one-year pilot program paid for by Axon Enterprises.
+The Flock Safety cameras are being administered to the city for free as part of a one-year pilot program paid for by Axon Enterprises, which is another company that creates police technology.

 The contract, a copy of which was obtained by the Boston Globe, says that the 25 cameras would have cost the city $71,250 annually.
 That’s how much the city will pay per year if the program continues after the pilot is over.